 Connecting actors, advancing concrete initiatives and, in doing so, strengthening the multilateral order – these are the objectives of the Paris Peace Forum.
-The forum offers an annual platform for more than 10,000 actors from politics, economy, and society that champion transnational cooperation for tackling global challenges.
+The forum offers an annual platform for several thousands of actors from politics, economy, and society that champion transnational cooperation for tackling global challenges.

-Initiated by the French President Emanuel Macron, the Paris Peace Forum is concerned with the mechanisms and instruments that create and sustain peace.
+Initiated by the French President Emmanuel Macron, the Paris Peace Forum is concerned with the mechanisms and instruments that create and sustain peace.
 In innovative conference formats, Heads of State and Government, representatives of international organisations and members of the civil society (associations, NGOs, think tanks, media, companies etc.) discuss concrete projects, present initiatives and jointly seek feasible solutions.
-The debates focus on issues such as peace and security, environment, development, new technologies, and the inclusive economy.
-Following the event, a report presenting recommendations from the different sessions shall be produced, aiming at directly influencing policy making.
+The debates focus on issues such as peace and security, environment, development, new technologies, inclusive economy, and culture and education.
+Selected projects will be supported by a Scale-up Committee, which will assist the project leaders to advance their advocacy, communication or organisational development activities over the course of one year.
 In doing so, the forum seeks to reinforce international cooperation, multilateralism, and – above all – global governance.

 The Körber Foundation is a Founding Member of the Paris Peace Forum, which is implemented by an association under French law (association loi de 1901).
-The other members are the French Foreign Ministry, the Institut français des relations internationales (IFRI), the Institut Montaigne, the Fondation nationale des sciences politiques (SciencesPo) and the Mo Ibrahim Foundation.
+The other members are the French Foreign Ministry, the Institut français des relations internationales (IFRI), the Institut Montaigne, the Fondation nationale des sciences politiques (SciencesPo), the Mo Ibrahim Foundation, the Research and Information System for Developing Countries (RIS), and México Evalúa.
 In collaboration with a General Secretariat based in Paris, the Founding Members are responsible for the conception, organization, and implementation of the conference.

 Further information can be found at: www.parispeaceforum.org.